 Above Ground Ponds

-These are rather small ponds that can be built in many different areas of your property and are very visually appealing.
+These are rather small ponds that can be built in many areas of your property and are very visually appealing.
 The above ground pond is more useful for looks rather than the below ground models that are much larger and have more functions.

 Other names for the above ground ponds are Koi Pond and Water Garden Water Feature.